-This specifies the page to be served as the unit's home page.
+This specifies the name of the page to be served as the unit's home page.
 This is the HTML document that would appear if only the JNIOR's IP address were referenced from the browser for instance.
-The default is "index.html".
+The defaults are "index.php" followed by "index.html".
+Names may be separated by a semicolon ';'.